Global Initiatives for Used Product Recycling

 Efforts in India

-In India, the new e-waste recycling law has been implemented by the Ministry of Environment, Forests and Climate Change (MoEFCC) from the 1st of October 2017, with Extended Producer Responsibility (EPR) targets based on end-of-life (EoL) defined in the e-waste (Management) rules 2016.
-To fulfill the compliance, we will collect and recycle waste home appliances through the "I Recycle" program already established by Panasonic India (PI).
+In India, the updated e-waste recycling law has been implemented by the Ministry of Environment, Forests and Climate Change (MoEFCC) from the 1st of April 2023, with Extended Producer Responsibility (EPR) targets based on end-of-life (EoL) and the metal extraction post recycling of the respective e-waste.

-We are also actively engaged in different active associations including the Federation of Indian Chambers of Commerce and Industry (FICCI) and Confederation of Indian Industry (CII) to establish an even more efficient and robust recycling system and to submit industry comments to the Indian government for a better governance system.
+We are also actively engaged in different active associations including the Federation of Indian Chambers of Commerce and Industry (FICCI) to establish an even more efficient and robust recycling system and to submit industry comments to the Indian government for a better governance system.

 Efforts in Latin America